 ويقول له الرومي أيشا ويقول له الأرمني أي أصفاج ويناديه التركي أي تنكري ويناديه الأفرنجي أي كريطور ويقول له الحبشي واق (al-Futuhat al-Makiyya II 683.29)

+The etymological word of Waaq is ambiguous; it has its roots in the ancient Cushitic religion as well as Semitic languages.
+Waaq is mentioned in the Qur’aan on one occasion (13:37).
 When we break it down, it is derived from the Arabic root word W(a)-Q(a)-Y(a) which means to ‘guard against’.
 Waqin in this context therefore means a guardian or a protector.
 When Allaah (Exalted is He) says in the Qur’aan: ” … ma laka mina Allaahi min waliyyin wala waqin” (Ar-Rad 13:37), it denotes that one will neither have a protector or a guardian/defender (Waqin) against Allaah.
 Allaah is al-Waqin (the Guardian).

 Ancient Somalis believed that mankind were Waaq’s creatures subject to His Will and must live in constant fear of Him and praise Him always.
 They believed that Waaq stands at the centre of His universe as its Supreme Powers and Creator.